-The Committee returned me a bill of £400, directing me to sell the mission property and take it up; but, to provide for my personal safety, in the case of the property when sold, not covering the amount, they request the Rev. Mr. Maesden to sign with me fresh bills, which bills so signeds they resolve to honor, and have written to us both to that effect.
+The Committee returned me a bill of £400, directing me to sell the mission property and take it up; but to provide for my personal sufety, in the case of I have drawn up a statement but, to provide for my personal sufery, in the case the property when sold, not covering the amount the property when sold, not covering the amount, they request the Rev. Mr. Massden to sign with me fresh bills, which bills so signed they resolve to honor, and have written to us both to that effect.
 The house and improvements of land could not be sold without an arrangement with Government, as the ground is to be in trust for the natives.
-Such articles as were disposable have been turned into cash, and paid into the bands of my agent.
-But Mr. Marsden does not feel himself authorised to join with me in signing fresh bills to pay those returned; the consequence is, alwe process against me to compel the Committee at home to send out the money.
-The Committee at home to send out the money.
-The Committee probibits my drawing for any more than £250 per year for the support of myself, wife, and family of sixchildren, and fur objects strictly Missionary; and it the Government does not meet all other expenses beyond that sum for the Aborigines, I am desired to abandon the Mission, and return to the South Sen islands.

-1 had ascertained that Mr. Marsden would not sign with me fresh bills before I left Lake Macquaric.
-I had information that Government could not assist.- I had notice of the returned bills from the treasurer(s; and I found by experience, that the next year's expense would be nearly 2500.
-Therefore, I do not conceive-myseli-nt all basty in quitting the scene of lebours, surrounded as I was with such overwhelming difficulties, and taking up myselbode in Sydney.

-pense would be nearly £500.
-Therefore, I do not conceive myself-at all basty in quitting the scene of labours, surrounded as I was with such overwhelming difficulties; and taking up, my abode in Sydney, where my presence is required for many reasons, and wait until the Directors and Society are acquainted in England with my circumstances, and apply a remedy.
+Such articles as were disposable have been turned into cash, and paid into the hands of my agent.
+But Mr. Marsden does not feel himself authorised to join with me in signing fresh bills to pay those returned; the consequence is, But Mr. Marsden does not signing fresh bills to pay those returned; the consequence is, a law process against me to compel the Committee at home to send out the money.
+The Committee probibits my drawing for any more than £250 per year for the support of myself, wife, and family of sixchildren, and fur objects strictly Missionary; and it the Government does not meet all other expenses the Government does not meet all other expenses beyond that sum for the Aborigines, I am desired to abandon the Mission, and return to the South Sea islands.
+1 had ascertained that Mr. Marsden would not sign with me fresh bills before I lett Lake Macquaric.
+I had information that Government could not assist.
+I had notice of the returned bills from the trensurer(s; and I found by experience, that the next year's expense would be nearly ±500.
+Therefore, I do not conceive myselint all basty in quitting the scene of labours, surrounded as I was with such overwhelming difficulties, and taking up, my abode in Sydney, where my presence is required for many reasons, and wait until the Directors and Society are acquainted in England with my circumstances, and apply a remedy.

 There are a few persons here who have intimated that they would subscribe annually for the benefit of the Aborigines, rather than the Mission should be totally abandoned.
-But I fear that the Editor has, unintentionally, by his allusions to dissent, prejudiced the case, which it is evident he wishes to support to prevent which, I will frankly arow my adject, namely, to teach from the Scriptures alone Chritishits, independent on any human system, or human form of Church Government, leaving those who may embrace the Gospel, to attach themselves to any Christian church, as may be most consistent to their own views and consciences, guided by the word of God.
-Such also is the fundamental principle of our Society, which consist of Christians of all denominations.
+But I fear that the Editor has, unintentionally, by his allusions to dissent, prejudiced the case, which it is evident he wishes to support to prevent which, I will frankly arow my ject, namely, to teach from the Scriptures alone Christians. independent on any human system, or human form of Church Government, leaving those who may embrace the Gospel, to attach themselves to any Christian the Gospel, to attach themselves to any Christian church, as may be most consistent to their own views and consciences, guided by the word of God.
+Such ujso is the fundamental principle of our Society; which consist of Christians of all denominations.

-I take this opportunitity of contradicting the report that I have refused pecuniary aid from Government; to say the least, it is a gross misrepresentation.

-Any suggestions tending to the benefit of the Aborigines will meet with prompt attention, if addressed to my residence, No. 20, Upper Pitt-street, Sydrey.
+I take this opportunitity of contradicting the re-port that I have refused pecuniary aid from Govern-ment; to say the least, it is a gross misrepresentation-Any suggestions tending Aborigines will meet with suggestions tending to the benefit of prompt attention, if addressed to my residence, No. 20, Upper Pitt-street, Sydrey.
+L. E. Turner KELD Sydney.

-L. E. T. WELD